 As thermally conductive metals, copper and aluminium are of huge practical value.
 However, the smelting process to extract these metals from their ores itself requires expert thermal management.

-Induction furnaces normally process copper and aluminium, which has a high melting temperature of 1083°C. This induction heating is cleaner and more energy-efficient than traditional methods, but it requires precise temperature control and thermal management.
+Induction furnaces normally process copper and aluminium, which have a high melting temperature of 1084°C and 660°C respectively.
+This induction heating is cleaner and more energy-efficient than traditional methods, but it requires precise temperature control and thermal management.

 Induction furnaces do not have a refining capacity, so the materials they process must first be clean of any oxidation products.
 These furnaces can be either coreless, or have a molten metal loop winding through an iron core.

 Insulation and Furnace Safety

 Just as copper and aluminium are used in heat transfer, so this process aids the actual production of these metals in the first place.
 Microporous high temperature insulation helps prevent heat transfer in furnaces smelting these metals.

 Elmelin’s microporous material is called Elmtherm, and it comes in several grades.
 In Aluminium launder systems it optimises movement and minimises heat loss; and in melting furnaces it helps maintain even heat distribution and the quality of the finished product.